siblount/JzSense/README.md

 # How to use
 ###### ⚠  The following instructions is for Visual Studio Code  ⚠
-1. -Download the `JzIntellisense.js` script and import it into your workspace.
+1. - Download the `JzIntellisense.js` script and import it into your workspace.
 2. - If you haven't made a `.dsa` DzScript (ASCII) script yet, go ahead and do so.
 3. - After creating a `.dsa ` file, go to the bottom-right of the screen where you see the current language.
 At default, you will see `Text File` .
 Click on it and a Language Dialog will pop up.
 4. - Select "Configure File Association for `.dsa" and then select JavaScript as your mode.